 The intersection is Somerset Lane and Arundel Avenue.

 This is the house at that intersection.
 What do you see?
 A Cape Cod-style house with the characteristic flat-faced two-story main block and a dormered one-story wing.
-But there is more to this house: This house is a product of the golden age of Hollywood, when the names of movie studios (RKO, Paramount, MGM, Warner Brothers) were household names, along with the names of producers (Selznick, Hughes, Meyer, Zanuck) and of directors (Hitchcock, Wilder, Capra, Kazan), when even movie theaters themselves (such as our Palace, Hollywood, and Worth on 7th Street) were attractions.
+But there is more to this house: This house is a product of the golden age of Hollywood, when the names of movie studios (RKO, Paramount, MGM, Warner Brothers) were household names, along with the names of producers (Selznick, Hughes, Meyer, Zanuck) and of directors (Hitchcock, Wilder, Capra, Kazan), when movie theaters themselves (such as our Palace, Hollywood, and Worth on 7th Street) were attractions as much as the movies they presented.

 And if you roll down your car window in front of that house on the corner, you can almost hear the voices of three stars of the golden age of Hollywood: Cary Grant, Myrna Loy, and Melvyn Douglas.

 But Hollywood was not content just to make a good movie with three stars.
 Producer David O. Selznick and the General Electric company teamed up for one of most unusual and extravagant publicity campaigns in Hollywood history.
-To promote Mr. Blandings before its release, RKO built more than sixty replicas of the Blandings dream house in major cities, including Fort Worth, Dallas, Austin, Houston, and Amarillo.
+To promote Mr. Blandings before its release in 1948, RKO built more than sixty replicas of the Blandings dream house in major cities, including Fort Worth, Dallas, Austin, Houston, and Amarillo.
 General Electric supplied the appliances.
-The houses were fully furnished and decorated.
+The houses were fully furnished and decorated by local companies.
 And not on the cheap.
 At the corner of Somerset and Arundel no corners were cut.

 RKO and GE blanketed the media in cities where the replica houses were built.
 Entertainment columnists plugged the houses and the movie.
 Newspapers interviewed the architects and builders of the houses, ran stories and photos and ads about the décor, the push-button appliances, the color schemes.
 There were cocktail parties and open houses.
 Organizations such as Junior Leagues provided hostesses for the dream houses during public tours.
 Stars of the movie made guest appearances at the houses.